Jerry Lundergan: Career

 The corporate contributions also included monthly payments from S.R.
 Holding to co-conspirator Dale C. Emmons and his company during this period.
 Emmons provided services to the campaign and sought and received compensation from Lundergan and S.R.
 Holding.
 Emmons also used the funds of his corporation, Emmons & Company Inc., to pay other vendors and a campaign worker for services rendered to the campaign.
 Those services included recorded telephone calls, technological support services, and other campaign-related expenses.

+Pardon by President Biden

+On January 19, 2025, President Joe Biden granted Lundergan a full and unconditional pardon which was announced by the White House on January 20, 2025.

 Personal life

 Lundergan and his wife, Charlotte, met in high school.
 They have five daughters.
 One of their daughters, Alison Lundergan Grimes, was the Secretary of State of Kentucky from 2012 to 2020, and was the Democratic Party's 2014 nominee for the United States Senate seat held by Mitch McConnell in the 2014 election.

 Lundergan resides in Lexington, Kentucky.
-He is a devout Catholic; he attends Mass every day.
+He is a devout Catholic, attending Mass every day.